 If you’re looking for a luxury, beachside resort that accommodates all ages, Zemi Beach is the ideal choice.

 Some of the rooms can take a baby cot or an extra bed, but we recommend the suites for larger broods.
-The private kitchen is invaluable for midnight snacks, and there’s plenty of room.
-Little ones will find mini sets of toiletries and a sponge in the room
+The private kitchen is invaluable for midnight snacks, and there’s plenty of space.
+Little ones will find mini sets of bath products in the room.

 The kids club is open daily from 9am–5pm to all children aged 4–12.
 There’s enough here to keep young Smiths occupied for days: arts and crafts, interactive toys, cupcake decorating… Puppet shows are occasionally organised, and older kids can play video games on rainy afternoons.
 Two nights a week, the kids club schedules a film night with pizza and popcorn, so parents can book in at Stone or the Rhum Bar for a child-free evening.